become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 For the first 8 weeks each session will consist of 3 parts:

 - 45 minutes Technical
-- 30 minutes Serverless Specialist Track
+- 45 minutes Networking Specialist Track
-- 15 minutes Behavioural
+- 30 minutes Behavioural

 For the final 4 weeks the sessions will be focused on the behavioural aspect of being a solutions architect.